What is the best paid traffic for casino affiliates?

 Beginner vs advanced considerations

 Newer affiliates should prioritize fundamentals: clear tracking, a single-channel test to prove concept, simple creatives, and conservative budgets to limit downside.
-Documenting tests and using basic analytics to confirm signal quality is critical before expanding.
+Documenting tests and using basic analytics to confirm signal quality is critical before adding more channels or more complex attribution assumptions.

-Experienced affiliates can layer more sophisticated approaches: multi-touch attribution models, algorithmic bid strategies, segment-level LTV modelling, and programmatic buys with dynamic creative optimization.
-Advanced teams also explore data partnerships and privacy-safe techniques such as clean rooms for deeper attribution and audience validation.
+Experienced affiliates can layer more sophisticated approaches: multi-touch attribution models, algorithmic bid strategies, segment-level LTV modeling, and programmatic buys with dynamic creative optimization.
+Advanced teams may also explore data partnerships and privacy-safe techniques such as clean rooms for deeper attribution and audience validation, provided those methods meet legal, platform, and partner requirements.

 - Beginner: focus on clean tracking, a single channel test, simple creatives, and conservative budgets

-- Advanced: multi-touch attribution, algorithmic bid strategies, segment-level LTV modelling, data clean rooms and programmatic strategies
+- Advanced: multi-touch attribution, algorithmic bid strategies, segment-level LTV modeling, data clean rooms and programmatic strategies

 Checklist: pre-launch and ongoing optimization

 Use a concise checklist to reduce launch risk and maintain control as campaigns scale.
-Confirming a consistent set of pre-launch and ongoing items helps ensure technical integrity and compliance alignment.
+Confirming a consistent set of pre-launch and ongoing items helps ensure technical integrity, compliance alignment, and clearer decision-making when results begin to vary by channel or audience segment.

 - Define KPIs and acceptable cost per acquisition